Computer Science vs. Electrical and Computer Engineering

-We find a holistic approach to the hybrid discipline of Electrical and Computer Engineering produces students better prepared to integrate modern computing systems into devices and products capable of bettering the world
+We find the hybrid discipline of Electrical and Computer Engineering produces better-prepared students

 We find a holistic approach to the hybrid discipline of Electrical and Computer Engineering produces students better prepared to integrate modern computing systems into devices and products capable of bettering the world.
 Computer Science at Duke is a department in Trinity College of Arts & Sciences.
 Computer science majors follow the Trinity College curriculum.